U.S. Food and Agriculture Industries Economic Impact Study, 2025

 The study also estimates taxes paid by the industries and their employees.
 Federal taxes include industry-specific excise and sales taxes, business and personal income taxes, FICA, and unemployment insurance.
 State and local tax systems vary widely.
 Direct retail taxes include state and local sales taxes, license fees, and applicable gross receipt taxes.
 In addition, businesses pay real estate and personal property taxes, business income taxes, and other business levies that vary in each state and municipality.

-The food and agriculture industries are dynamic contributors to the U.S. economy, accounting for about $3,816.05 billion in output or about 7.93% of total national output.
-They employ approximately 23.87 million Americans who earned wages and benefits of about $990.75 billion.
-Economic activity in the food and agriculture sectors generates as many as 24.79 million jobs and $5,814.42 billion of economic output in supplier industries and sectors supported through induced spending.
-Members of the industries and their employees, and these supplier and induced industries, paid $1,250.45 billion in federal, state and local taxes.
-This does not include state and local sales taxes or excise taxes that may apply for specific retail services.
+The food and agriculture industries are dynamic contributors to the U.S. economy, accounting for about $4.02 trillion in output or about 7.90 percent of total national output.1 They employ approximately 24.04 million Americans who earned wages and benefits of about $1.05 trillion.
+Economic activity in the food and agriculture sectors generates as many as 23.14 million jobs and $5.51 trillion of economic output in supplier industries and sectors supported through induced spending.
+Members of the industries and their employees, and these supplier and induced industries, paid nearly $1.26 trillion in federal, state and local taxes.
+This does not include state and local sales taxes or excise taxes that may apply for specific retail products.

 Summary Results

 The food and agriculture industries (as defined in this study) include businesses involved in food agriculture, food manufacturing, food wholesaling, and food retailing.
-The food and agriculture industries reach into all corners of the United States, employing 23.87 million and generating $990.75 billion in wages.
-Retail grocery businesses directly alone generate $307.74 billion in economic activity nationally.
-The direct employment of the food and agriculture industries is equivalent to 14.81% of total U.S. employment.
+The food and agriculture industries reach into all corners of the United States, employing 24.04 million and generating $1.05 trillion in wages.
+Retail grocery businesses alone generate $369.51 billion in economic activity nationally.
+The direct employment of the food and agriculture industries is equivalent to 15.11 percent of total U.S. employment.

 Other firms are related to the food and agriculture industries as suppliers.
 These firms produce and sell a broad range of items including tools and equipment, trucks, and shelving.
 In addition, supplier firms provide a broad range of services, including personnel services, financial services, advertising services, consulting services or transportation services.
 Finally, a number of people are employed in government enterprises responsible for the regulation of the food and agriculture industries.
-All told, we estimate that the industry is responsible for 12.39 million supplier jobs.
-These firms generate about $3,099.52 billion in economic activity.[1]
+The industry is responsible for 11.72 million supplier jobs.
+These firms generate about $2.98 trillion in economic activity.2

 An economic analysis of the industry will also take additional linkages into account.
-While it is inappropriate to claim that suppliers to the industry’s indirect firms are part of the industry being analyzed,[2] the spending by employees of the industry, and that of indirect firms whose jobs are directly dependent on the food and agriculture industries, should be included.
+While it is inappropriate to claim that suppliers to the industry’s supplier firms are part of the industry being analyzed,3 the spending by employees of the industry, and that of indirect firms whose jobs are directly dependent on the food and agriculture industries, should be included.
 This spending – on everything from housing, to food, to education and medical care – makes up what is traditionally called the “induced impact,” or multiplier effect, of the food and agriculture industries.
-For 2024, the induced impact of the industry generates 12.41 million jobs and $2,714.90 billion in economic impact, for a multiplier of 0.71.[3]
+For 2025, the induced impact of the industry generates 11.42 million jobs and $2.53 trillion in economic impact, for a multiplier of 0.63.4

 Table 1 presents a summary of the total economic impact of the food and agriculture industries in the United States.
-Summary tables for the United States, individual states, congressional districts, and state legislative districts are included in the Output Model, which is discussed in the following section.
+Summary tables for the United States, individual states and congressional districts are included on the website at www.feedingtheeconomy.com.

 Model Description and Data

-The Economic Impact Study begins with the IMPLAN model of the United States economy.
+The economic impact study begins with the IMPLAN model of the United States economy.
 Food-related IMPLAN industries are identified, and a matrix of state-by-state employment in the food industries is constructed.
-Since our most recent IMPLAN model is based off of 2022 employment and output data, we identify the growth rate in these industries through the middle of 2023.
-The growth trends are based on monthly jobs data by NAICS sector, as recorded by the Bureau of Labor Statistics’ Quarterly Census of Employment and Wages.
-Combining the original industry job with the growth in employment in the industry, we estimate jobs for the middle of 2023.
+Since the most recent IMPLAN model is based off of 2023 employment and output data, the growth rate in these industries through the middle of 2024 is applied.
+The growth trends are based on monthly jobs data by NAICS sector, as recorded by the Bureau of Labor Statistics’ Quarterly Census of Employment and Wages.5 Combining the original industry job with the growth in employment in the industry, jobs are estimated as of the middle of 2024.
 A percentage break is applied to any IMPLAN industry which has significant business outside the scope of the food industry in order to isolate that portion of business related to food.
-Product breaks are based off the 2017 Economic Census of Retail Trade and the 2017 Economic Census of Wholesale Trade (the most recent data available).[4]
-The intuition being, if ten percent of a commercial equipment wholesaler’s business is moving and storing food-related products then ten percent of the commercial equipment wholesale jobs in that state should be considered food industry jobs.
+Product breaks are based off the 2017 Economic Census of Retail Trade and the 2017 Economic Census of Wholesale Trade (the most recent data available).6 The intuition being, if ten percent of a commercial equipment wholesaler’s business is moving and storing food-related products, then ten percent of the commercial equipment wholesale jobs in that state should be considered food industry jobs.
 The job estimates are then run through the IMPLAN Input-Output model to estimate wages, output, and business taxes, as well as the supplier and induced impacts.

 Table 2 at the end of the document summarizes the industries included in the study.
 The first two columns are the IMPLAN code and industry for those identified as food-related.
 The third column identifies which category corresponds with the particular industry.
 These are the categories presented on the data tables.
 The final column identifies which industries have a percentage applied to reflect only the food-related share of business.
 For those marked ‘no’, all jobs are assumed to be food-related; For those marked ‘yes’, the industry does business outside of the scope of the food industry and a percentage break is applied.